 Wait…what? it is originated actually from Hawaii???

 Well, yes.
 This is an interesting fact that I didn’t know myself either.
 When the first Japanese immigrants came to Hawaii they tried to make a marinade mixed local ingredients with their traditional ingredients.

 Before we go forward, there is 2 type of teriyaki sauces and they have a fairly similar flavor.
 You can make your sauce on the stove-top, or an easier no-heat recipe.
 The stove-top version is more traditional and allows you to better control the sauce’s consistency.
 You can use them as a marinade, stir-fry sauce, or dipping sauce.
 Today I will going to do the easier one, the no-heat recipe.
 It’s quick, easy, and perfect for marinating the salad.

 Make sure that you will marinate the chicken for at least 20 minutes.
 Then is better if you put it in the oven with the marinade because it will be a juicy chicken and it’s not going to be dry.
-The other thing that I want to mansion is that bake it without the aluminum foil.
-Like that, it has a nice color on the top
+The other thing that I want to mention is that bake it without aluminum foil.
+That it has a nice color on the top

 What is a good side dish to go with Chicken Teriyaki Salad?

 Whatever you wish.
 Noodles, Rice, Potatoes…l can imagine even french fries.
 I would do something easy and simple because the salad has all the ingredients that make it juicy and “spicy”.